 A questionnaire titled “Entrepreneurship Education Curriculum; A Panacea for Unemployment amongst youths: A Case Study of Adeyemi Federal University of Education, Ondo”, was used for data collection in this study.
 The questionnaire consists of two major sections: section A and B. Section A elicited responses about the demographic data of the respondents while section B was designed in a four likert scale to seek information about the entrepreneurship education curriculum.

-Method Of Data Collection
+2.5 Method of Data Collection

 The questionnaires were distributed with the help, of course, representatives across various faculties and were collected immediately after filling.
 The data collected for the study were analysed using descriptive and inferential statistical tools.
 Frequencies, percentages, mean and standard deviation were used for the analysis with a cut of point of 2.50 which was used to determine the acceptability and rejection of each items.

-Reliability Of Instrument
+2.6 Reliability of Instrument

 Face and content validation were carried out by experts in the Department of Curriculum and Instruction